Resaj/my-3D-printing-designs/Hair comb/README.md

 # Hair comb

 Have you ever needed a hair comb in any stressing moment?
-Does your rebeld hair claim for it?
+Does your rebel hair claim for it?

 You're lucky!
 Here is the classic grandmother's hair comb in a Keychain format!!